-- A child's progress is continually monitored by the class teacher through ongoing assessments - The child's progress is reviewed formally every term and an outcome of: at the expected level or below / above the expected level for the year group given in reading, writing, numeracy and science. - A child with additional needs will be assessed alongside the targets set on the IPM / APDR, with these identified and broken down to provide more information of smaller steps of progress.
-Children at SEN support will have an individual plan with specific targets for the child this is called an Individual Provision Map / APDR this will be reviewed with parental / pupil involvement. - The progress of children with an EHC Plan is formally reviewed annually with the child, parent / carers and all professionals involved with the child's education. - The Headteacher (Mr. Sutton), Deputy Headteacher (Miss Handrick), Assistant Headteacher (Mrs. Heaton) and the school SENCO (Mrs. McHugh) will also check that a child is making good progress through monitoring the progress and attainment that children are working at and in discussion with the class teachers every term (pupil progress meetings, one of which is specifically dedicated to the progress of children with additional needs).
+- A child's progress is continually monitored by the class teacher through ongoing assessments. - The child's progress is reviewed formally every term and an outcome of: at the expected level or below / above the expected level for the year group across subjects is decided.
+The Headteacher (Mr Sutton), Deputy Headteacher (Miss Handrick), Assistant Headteacher (Mrs Heaton) and the school SENCO (Mrs McHugh) will also check that a child is making good progress through monitoring the progress and attainment that children are working at and in discussion with the class teachers every term. - A child with additional needs will be assessed alongside the targets set on the IPM with these identified and broken down to provide more information of smaller steps of progress.
+This will be reviewed with parental / pupil involvement. - The progress of children with an EHC Plan is formally reviewed annually with the child, parent / carers and all professionals involved with the child's education.

 SATS: At the end of each key stage (i.e. at the end of Year 2 and Year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+Year 2 SATS are now optional and decided by the school.
 This is something the government requires all schools to do and the results are published nationally.
 All other classes complete end of year assessments, these could be optional SATs, or other formal assessments, these are given to the senior leadership team and the next class teacher so there is a continuous understanding of the child's progress, attainment and areas of need.
 If the child is not yet working within National Curriculum age related expectations a more sensitive assessment tool may be used which shows smaller but significant steps of progress.
 Teachers ensure that they follow current advice from the DfE Statutory Guidance concerning formal assessments.